streamnative/apache-pulsar-grafana-dashboard/README.md

 docker run -it -p 3000:3000 -e PULSAR_PROMETHEUS_URL="${PULSAR_PROMETHEUS_URL}" -e PULSAR_CLUSTER="${PULSAR_CLUSTER}" streamnative/apache-pulsar-grafana-dashboard:latest
 ```

-Now, you can access the Grafana Dashboard at http://localhost:3000.
+Access the Grafana Dashboard at http://localhost:3000.
-The default password for `admin` is set as `happypulsaring` in file [conf/grafana.ini](conf/grafana.ini)
+The default user name and password are `admin` and `happypulsaring`.
+It is set in the [conf/grafana.ini](conf/grafana.ini) file.

 ## Import dashboard to your Grafana installation